 Optional and to determine according to use.
 Any type of topcoat is fine.
 Precautions to be taken with solvent-based clearcoats.
 Topcoating is not mandatory and intended only for pieces that are subject to abrasion and to outdoors conditions such as rain.
-For objects meant indoors, non subject to repeated friction and contacts, we don’t recommend to topcoat: without clear-coat, the chrome aspect is at its best.
+For objects meant indoors, non subject to repeated friction and contacts, we don’t recommend to topcoat: without clear-coat, the Chrome spray paint aspect is at its best.

 Cars, bikes, rims, headlights, design, sculpture, pipes...
 Different material types can be painted : metal, aluminium, plastics, wood, polycarbonate, as long as the material has been prepared prior to applying the basecoat.